StefanZander/lecture_notes/nzse/android/html/docs/actionbar.md

 This lecture describes how to use the [v7 appcompat](https://developer.android.com/tools/support-library/features.html#v7-appcompat) support library's [Toolbar](https://developer.android.com/reference/android/support/v7/widget/Toolbar.html) widget as an app bar.

 !!! note
-    __Note:__ There are other ways to implement an app bar—for example, some themes set up an ActionBar as an app bar by default––but using the appcompat Toolbar makes it easy to set up an app bar that works on the widest range of devices, and also gives you room to customize your app bar later on as your app develops.
+    __Note:__ There are other ways to implement an app bar—for example, some themes set up an ActionBar as an app bar by default—but using the **appcompat Toolbar** makes it easy to set up an app bar that works on the **widest range of devices**, and also gives you room to customize your app bar later on as your app develops.

-## Set up an App Bar
+## Choosing the App Bar Implementation

-In its most basic form, the action bar displays the title for the activity on one side and an overflow menu on the other.
+In its most basic form, the action bar displays the **title for the activity** on one side and an **overflow menu** on the other.
 Even in this simple form, the app bar provides useful information to the users, and helps to give Android apps a consistent look and feel.

 ![The App Bar](./figures/appbar/appbar.png)_An app bar with the app title and an overflow menu_

 Beginning with Android 3.0 (API level 11), all activities that use the default theme have an `ActionBar` as an app bar.
 However, app bar features have gradually been added to the native [ActionBar](https://developer.android.com/reference/android/app/ActionBar.html) over various Android releases.
-As a result, the native `ActionBar` behaves differently depending on what version of the Android system a device may be using.
-By contrast, the most recent features are added to the support library's version of `Toolbar`, and they are available on any device that can use the support library.
+As a result, the **native `ActionBar` behaves differently** depending on what version of the Android system a device may be using.
+By contrast, the **most recent features are added to the support library's version of `Toolbar`**, and they are available on any device that can use the support library.

-For this reason, it is recommended to use the support library's `Toolbar` class to implement activities' app bars.
+For this reason, it is **recommended to use the support library's `Toolbar` class to implement activities' app bars**.
 Using the support library's toolbar helps ensure that an app will have consistent behavior across the widest range of devices.
 For example, the [Toolbar](https://developer.android.com/reference/android/support/v7/widget/Toolbar.html) widget provides a [material design](https://developer.android.com/design/material/index.html) experience on devices running Android 2.1 (API level 7) or later, but the native action bar doesn't support material design unless the device is running Android 5.0 (API level 21) or later.

 ## Adding a Toolbar to an Activity